akin-mustapha/calorie-calculator-app/README.md

 # Calorie Calculator

-A Python application that calculates daily calorie requirements based on user profile and activity level, with food intake tracking and database persistence.
-Available with both CLI and Web interfaces.
+A Python web application that calculates daily calorie requirements based on user profile and activity level, with food intake tracking and database persistence.

 ## Features